-In the event that the executive's employment with Alexion terminates within three years after a change in control if the executive is Dr. Bell, two years if the executive is Dr. Squinto and 1.5 years if the executive is Mr. Sinha or Mr. Hallal, (i) by Alexion for reasons other than cause, death or physical or mental disability, or (ii) by the executive for good reason (with "good reason" defined in the employment agreements, and summarized in the section entitled "Potential Payments Upon Termination or Change of Control), or (iii) in the event of non-renewal, Alexion will be obligated to pay such terminated executive a cash lump sum equal to three times the Severance Payment if the executive is Dr. Bell, two times the Severance Payment if the executive is Dr. Squinto and 1.5 times the Severance Payment if the executive is Mr. Sinha or Mr. Hallal.
-Additionally, the executive will be entitled to continue to participate in Alexion's health and welfare benefit plans for three years if the executive is Dr. Bell, two years if the executive is Mr. Sinha or Mr. Hallal, except that the executive may continue to participate, at Alexion's expense, in benefit plans subject to COBRA for the maximum period permitted under COBRA if greater than the applicable Severance Period.
+In the event that the executive's employment with Alexion terminates within three years after a change in control if the executive is Dr. Bell, two years if the executive is Dr. Squinto and 1.5 years if the executive is Mr. Sinha or Mr. Hallal, (i) by Alexion for reasons other than cause, death or physical or mental disability, or (ii) by the executive for good reason (with "good reason" defined in the employment agreements, and summarized in the section entitled "Potential Payments Upon Termination or Change of Control), or (iii) in the event of non-renewal, Alexion will be obligated to pay such terminated executive a cash lump sum equal to three times the Severance Payment if the executive is Dr. Bell, two years if the executive will be entitled to continue to participate in Alexion's health and welfare benefit plans for three years if the executive is Dr. Bell, two years if the executive is Dr. Squinto, and 1.5 years if the executive is Mr. Sinha or Mr. Hallal, except that the executive may continue to participate, at Alexion's expense, in benefit plans subject to COBRA for the maximum period permitted under COBRA if greater than the applicable Severance Period.
 If such benefits cannot be provided or are not available, Alexion will instead pay the executive a lump sum cash amount equal to the present value of the expected cost of providing such benefits.

 If Dr. Bell's or Dr. Squinto's employment terminates for any of the reasons described above, or if a change in control occurs, (1) all of such executive's time-vesting equity awards will vest and become immediately exercisable, and (2) all other equity awards will vest as determined in good faith by the Board of Directors based on the percentage of goals and objectives achieved by such executive and Alexion.
 If Messrs.
-Sinha's or Hallal's employment terminates for any of the reasons described above, or if a change in control occurs, (1) all of such executive's time-vesting equity awards will vest and become immediately exercisable, and (2) all other equity awards will vest and become immediately exercisable, and (2) all other equity awards will vest and become immediately exercisable, and (2) all other equity awards will vest and become immediately exercisable, and (2) all other equity awards will vest as determined in good faith by the Board of Directors based on the percentage of goals and objectives achieved by such executive and Alexion.
+Sinha's or Hallal's employment terminates for any of the reasons described above, or if a change in control occurs, (1) all of such executive's time-vesting equity awards will vest and become immediately exercisable, and (2) all other equity awards will vest as determined in good faith by the Board of Directors based on the percentage of goals and objectives achieved in good faith by the Board of Directors based on the percentage of goals and objectives achieved by such executive's time-vesting equity awards will vest and become immediately exercisable, and (2) all other equity awards will vest as determined in good faith by the Board of Directors based on the percentage of goals and objectives achieved by such executive and Alexion.